drobilica/drobilica.github.io/README.md

 I welcome contributions to my personal website.
 If you have suggestions, bug reports, or contributions, please feel free to open an issue or submit a pull request.

 ## Contact
-For any inquiries or further information, please contact me via [LinkedIn]([Your-LinkedIn-Profile-Link](https://www.linkedin.com/in/dusan-stanic/)).
+For any inquiries or further information, please contact me via [LinkedIn](https://www.linkedin.com/in/dusan-stanic/).

 ## License
 Content on this site is available under the MIT License unless otherwise noted.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](https://opensource.org/license/mit/) file for more details.